 in berlin: akademie der künste, halle tanzbühne berlin, theater am halleschen ufer

-national: bielefeld, bonn, bremerhaven, bremen, cottbuss, dessau, dortmund, dresden, erlangen, essen, frankfurt/main, hannover, hameln, krefeld, heilbronn, münster, oberhausen, offenburg, osnabrück, ludwigshafen, quedlinburg, recklinghausen, stuttgart, wuppertal
+national: bielefeld, bonn, bremerhaven, bremen, buchholz, cottbuss, dessau, dortmund, dresden, erlangen, essen, frankfurt/main, hannover, hameln, krefeld, lübeck, heilbronn, münster, oberhausen, offenburg, osnabrück, ludwigshafen, quedlinburg, recklinghausen, stuttgart, wuppertal

-international: austria, armenia, belgium, brazil, denmark, ecuador, france, greece, irland, italy, lituania, lettland, mexico, nicaragua, panama, poland, swizzerland, senegal, spain, trinidad&tobago, venezuela, cyprus
+international: austria, armenia, belgium, brazil, chile, denmark, ecuador, finland, france, georgia, greece, ireland, italy, lituania, latvia, mexico, nicaragua, palestine, panama, poland, santo domingo, switzerland, senegal, spain, trinidad&tobago, venezuela, cyprus

 20-year anniversary of the cie. toula limnaios